JasperSui/fastapi-injectable/README.md

 ## Key Features

-1. **Flexible Injection**: Use decorators, function wrappers, or utility functions.
+1. **Basic Injection**: Use decorators, function wrappers, or utility functions.
+2. **Manual Overrides**: Explicit arguments you pass always take priority over injected dependencies (great for tests and mocks).
-2. **Full Async Support**: Works with both sync and async code.
+3. **Full Async Support**: Works with both sync and async code.
-3. **Resource Management**: Built-in cleanup for dependencies.
+4. **Resource Management**: Built-in cleanup for dependencies.
-4. **Dependency Caching**: Optional caching for better performance.
+5. **Dependency Caching**: Optional caching for better performance.
-5. **Graceful Shutdown**: Automatic cleanup on program exit.
+6. **Graceful Shutdown**: Automatic cleanup on program exit.
-6. **Event Loop Management**: Control the event loop to ensure the objects created by `fastapi-injectable` are executed in the right loop.
+7. **Event Loop Management**: Control the event loop to ensure the objects created by `fastapi-injectable` are executed in the right loop.

 ## Overview